fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseExport.md

 ```

 ## DESCRIPTION
-The **Start-AzureSqlDatabaseExport** cmdlet starts an export operation from an ssSDS to Blob storage.
+The **Start-AzureSqlDatabaseExport** cmdlet starts an export operation from an Azure SQL Database to Blob storage.
 The operation requires a database server connection context.
 Use the Get-AzureSqlDatabaseImportExportStatus cmdlet to get the status of the export operation.